There are definitely more than five things every new Boston Marathon runner needs to know to have a successful race.

 Going from your couch to 26.2 miles is a long process that should not be short changed.

-This may seem obvious, but there are people who have never run a marathon or any race and decide to run Boston.
-If you are able to complete the 26.2 miles, you may cause harm to your self in the process.
+This may seem crazy, but there are people who have never run a marathon or any race and decide to run Boston.
+I would advise against running 26.2 miles with little to no training as you may harm your self in the process.

 I ran my first Boston Marathon in 2003 with only about four months of training.
 I advise against this!